andrey-helldar/bad-browser-detect/README.md

 ## Copyright and License

-`Bad Browser` was written by Andrey Helldar for the Laravel Framework 5.4 and later, and is released under the MIT License.
+`Bad Browser Detect` was written by Andrey Helldar for the Laravel Framework 5.4 and later, and is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.